duongdx-kma/trusted-password-manager-cloudlare/roles/docker/README.md

 Docker role
 =========

-We will run prometheus, grafana, alter-manager as docker container.
+We will run Vaultwarden as docker container.
 Then for prerequisite we must install docker first

 Role Variables
 --------------